Add to collection

 Acknowledgement

-This activity was developed for the Earthquake Commission (EQC) and has been kindly provided for use on the Science Learning Hub.
+This activity was developed for the Earthquake Commission (EQC), now known as the Natural Hazards Commission, and has been kindly provided for use on the Science Learning Hub.

 Published 17 November 2009, Updated 5 February 2013 Referencing Hub articles